Effective Date: January 12, 2026

 6.3.
 Suspension for Present Harm.
 If Customer’s website or use of the Service is (i) being subjected to denial-of-service attacks or other disruptive activity; (ii) being used to engage in denial-of-service attacks or other disruptive activity; (iii) creating a security vulnerability for the Services or others; or (iv) causing harm to Scoir or any Users, then Scoir may, with written electronic and telephonic notice to Customer, suspend all or any access to the Service.
 Scoir will try to limit the suspension to the affected portion of the Services and promptly resolve the issues causing the suspension.

-7. SUBSCRIPTION TERM; TERMINATION
+7. TERM; TERMINATION

 7.2.
 Termination for Cause.
 Either party may terminate this Agreement for cause if the other party materially breaches any provision of this Agreement and such breach, if capable of being cured, is not cured within thirty (30) days of receiving written notice of such breach from the other party.

 7.3.
 Post-Termination Rights.
 Upon any termination of this Agreement, all licenses, rights, and permissions granted to Customer hereunder will immediately terminate.
 If this Agreement is terminated by Customer pursuant to Section 7.2, Scoir will promptly refund Customer any prepaid fees relating to Customer’s access and use of the Services after the effective date of termination.
-Within thirty (30) days after the effective date of termination of this Agreement, Scoir shall delete and permanently erase from the Website all Customer Information that it is not legally required to maintain and, upon written request from Customer, provide Customer with written certification of such deletion.
+Within thirty (30) days after the effective date of termination of this Agreement, Scoir shall delete and permanently erase all Customer Information that it is not legally required to maintain and, upon written request from Customer, provide Customer with written certification of such deletion.
 Except as provided in Section 9 of this Agreement, and to the extent permitted by law, Scoir shall not be liable for any costs, losses, damages, or liabilities arising out of or related to a lawful termination of this Agreement.

 7.4.
 Surviving Provisions.
-Section 5 (Fees and Payments), Section 7.3 (Post-Termination Rights), Section 7.4 (Surviving Provisions), Section 8 (Proprietary Rights), Section 9 (Indemnification), Section 10 (Disclaimers; Limitation of Liability) and Sections 12.2, 12.3, 12.8, 12.9, 12.10, and 12.11 (General Provisions) will survive any termination or expiration of this Agreement.
+Section 5 (Fees and Payments), Section 7.3 (Post-Termination Rights), Section 7.4 (Surviving Provisions), Section 8 (Proprietary Rights), Section 9 (Indemnification), Section 10 (Disclaimers; Limitation of Liability) and Sections 12.3 through 12.13 (General Provisions) will survive any termination or expiration of this Agreement.

 8. PROPRIETARY RIGHTS